Event Update: April 8, 2020

-The National FFA Organization aims to provide exceptional leadership training to students of all experience levels through utilization of a three-part, cohesive conference series called the Chapter Leadership Continuum.
+FFA provides exceptional leadership training to students of all experience levels through utilization of a three-part, cohesive conference series called the Chapter Leadership Continuum.
 The final conference in this series is the Washington Leadership Conference (WLC).

-The WLC curriculum is based on the four tenants ME, WE, DO and SERVE.
+The WLC curriculum is based on four tenants: ME, WE, DO and SERVE.
 Building upon each of these four tenants gets students to the overall objective of the conference which is becoming an engaged citizen who can make a measurable positive difference in their community.

 Each of these tenants are taught during a full dedicated day of the conference and through the context of our nation’s capital, Washington D.C.
-The Washington leadership conference is a delicate balance of providing FFA members with a premier leadership experience while exposing them to the rich history that DC has to offer.
+WLC provides FFA members with a premier leadership experience while exposing them to the rich history that DC has to offer.

 ME – To start the continuum in becoming an engaged citizen we must first start with ourselves.
 Day one of WLC pushes students to look inward at the unique offerings they bring to the table.
 Students identify what their top six strengths are (Things we are great at) along with their top six passions (Things we love to do.)
 Students are then gently introduced to what needs of the world are.
 Students then combine their strengths and passions, and start to think about what it would look like if we combined our strengths and passions to meet a need.
 For example; a student may identify “organization” as a strength, and “basketball” as a passion.
 They may then be made aware of the need of increased funding for cancer research.
 That student could then organize a basketball camp to support cancer research.
 Students are also walked through developing a purpose statement.